Kid Cudi: Musical style

 His music has also been described as trip hop.
 Furthermore, he is known for harmonizing and humming in his music, which helps formulate his signature sound.
 On 2012's WZRD and 2015's Speedin' Bullet 2 Heaven, Cudi incorporated the use of screamed vocals, and can be heard yodeling on his 2016 album Passion, Pain & Demon Slayin'.
 Throughout the years he has also incorporated elements of psychedelia, R&B, electronica, synthpop, punk and grunge, in his music.

 Cudi was gifted a guitar by his manager in 2011, encouraging Cudi to learn.
-Cudi taught himself how to play the guitar and went on to utilize the instrument in his rock music throughout his career.
+Cudi taught himself how to play the guitar and used the instrument in his rock music throughout his career.
 Cudi is also a self-taught music producer.
 In 2021, Cudi appeared on American TV talk show The Shop, where he spoke on his writing and recording process.
 Cudi mentioned for his early albums he would sit down and write entire verses.
 However, while working on Kids See Ghosts and Man on the Moon III, he adopted Kanye West's writing process.
-Instead of writing to a beat, he records a reference track for himself, where he freestyles and hums his way through the beat to get a melody, and fills in the lyrics as they come to him.The Shop: Uninterrupted, Episode 4-02, first aired 25 June 2021.
+Instead of writing to a beat, he records a reference track for himself, where he freestyles and hums his way through the beat to get a melody, and fills in the lyrics as they come to him.
 In 2021, during Songwriter's Roundtable for The Hollywood Reporter, Cudi called his music "space punk rock".